 Most all businesses want to grow their customer list, increase their sales, and profit more.
-The first part of the problem is that most businesses don’t slow down enough to think their marketing through to the potential results.
+The first challenge is that most businesses don’t slow down enough to think their marketing through to the results.
 Too often a tactic (marketing activity) gets their attention and they decide to use it without considering anything other than the possibility of it producing sales.

-This can result in not getting the full benefit of the tactic and possibly even doing more damage than good.
+This knee-jerk decision often results in not getting the full benefit of the activity and possibly even doing more damage than good.

 Often the reason for moving too fast is that many get in a financial bind (again, because they may have not thought things through) and are so pressured that they just want to get more business.
 Pushing harder without stopping to do some planning just digs the hole deeper.
 At some point it has to stop so a better plan can take over.

 Companies go out of business because they realize this too late – or not at all.